-Everyone has different opinions and different stories when it comes to trying to get a mortgage as a contractor.
-We’ve all heard some horror stories – but what’s fact and what’s fiction?
-Working with our market-leading friends at CMME, we thought we would put together this helpful FAQ page - to help you understand it all a little better. . .
+Getting a mortgage as a contractor can be different from person to person.
+Everyone has different opinions and stories when it comes to trying to get a contractors mortgage – but what’s fact and what’s fiction?
+Working with our market-leading friends at CMME, we've put together this helpful contractor mortgage FAQ page - to help you understand it all a little better.

-An untrained call centre agent may well say this, as they are instructed to ask for proof that you have been in a role for a ‘substantial period’, something which is designed to minimise the lender’s risk.
+An untrained call centre agent may well say this is not possible, as they are instructed to ask for proof that you have been in a role for a ‘substantial period’, something which is designed to minimise the lender’s risk.
 However, CMME simply avoid this stage altogether and instead work directly with key underwriters who understand that the contractor world is different and who will appreciate the value of your business to them.
-In effect, this means that you could arrange a mortgage as soon as you start contracting!
+In effect, this means that you could arrange a mortgage as soon as you start contracting.

 Not at all.
 Interest rates are generally the same for Contractors as for permanent staff, and sometimes even lower.
 This is because, as a contractor, you may be in a position to have put savings aside and hence have a bigger deposit – which will reduce your interest rate and your monthly payments.
 As a contractor you may also have a better credit rating and this can help too.